paul-michalik/CarND-Semantic-Segmentation/README.md

 ### Setup fixes (as usual, Udacity I am pointing at you...)

-`conda env create -f ss-carnd-gpu` will create a compatible environment.
+`conda env create -f ss-carnd-gpu.yml` will create a compatible environment.
 Tested on Windows 10 using Anaconda 5.0.0 installed via Visual Studio 2017.
 Activate environment as `activate ss-carnd-gpu` or use the Visual Studio Python Environments tab.

 - TensorFlow 1.5 requires CUDA 9.0 (not 9.1!) and compatible CuDNN 7.0
 - Add tqdm (it wasn't mentioned anywhere)